Sabine R. Huebner: Early life and education

-Huebner was awarded research fellowships by the German Research Foundation (2006/7), the German Academic Exchange Service (2003; 2006/7), the Institute for the Study of the Ancient World at NYU (2007/8), the European Research Council (Marie Curie OIF, 2007-2010), and the Max Planck Institute for Demographic Research (2010/11).
-In 2010 she was awarded a membership at the Institute for Advanced Study (School of Historical Studies) at Princeton, NJ.
+Huebner was awarded research fellowships by the German Research Foundation (2006/7), the German Academic Exchange Service (2003; 2006/7), the Institute for the Study of the Ancient World at NYU (2007/8), the European Research Council (Marie Curie OIF, 2007–2010), and the Max Planck Institute for Demographic Research (2010/11).
+In 2010 she was awarded a membership at the Institute for Advanced Study (School of Historical Studies) at Princeton, New Jersey.
 In 2011 she was granted a five-year Heisenberg-Fellowship by the German Research Foundation.